avidnerd/digital-garden/content/US History II/Chapter 27.md

 #### **America's Course (Curse?) of Empire**

 Spanish and Americans met in Paris in 1898 to discuss terms to the end of the war.
 The Americans secured **Guam** and **Puerto Rico**, but the **Philippines** presented President McKinley with a problem:  he didn't want to give the island back to the Spanish, but he also didn't want to leave the island in a state of disarray.
+* filipinos governing themselves could lead to anarchy, Germany or Japan could also steal it --> war

 McKinley finally decided to Christianize all of the Filipinos.
 Because Manila had been captured the day after the war, America agreed to pay Spain **$20 million** for the Philippines.

 The treaty was controversial, especially in regards to the acquisition of the Philippines.
 The **Anti-Imperialistic League** fought McKinley's expansionist moves, in regards to the Philippines.
+* peopel thought it went against america's ideals of self determination and anticolonialism because they still remember them being a colony of Britain
+* violate consent of the governed policy in declaration of independence
+* imperialism was costly and unlikely to turn a profit

 The **expansionists** argued that Americans have a duty to help the underprivileged people of the world.